-The Nick Tyrrell Research Prize was established in 2011 by the IPF, INREV and SPR to acknowledge innovative and high quality, applied research in real estate investment.
-The Prize is in memory of the work and industry contribution of Nick Tyrrell, who passed away in August 2010.
+The Nick Tyrrell Research Prize is awarded annually to innovative and high-quality, applied research in real estate investment.
+It was established in 2011 by the IPF, INREV and SPR in memory of the work and industry contribution of Nick Tyrrell, who passed away in August 2010.
 Nick Tyrrell was Head of Research and Strategy and a Managing Director in J.P.
 Morgan Asset Management’s European real estate division.
 His research work was characterised by a combination of academic rigour and practical relevance.

 The Prize is funded by the Nick Tyrrell Memorial Fund, which is supported by the three sponsoring organisations and administered by the IPF.
 An outline of the prize is provided below.